-Connecticut has six schools that offer a total of eight master’s in communication programs, all of which are on-campus.
+Connecticut has six schools that offer a total of seven master’s in communication programs, all of which are on-campus.
 Programs vary in the type and number of specializations they offer to students, but examples of available specializations include organizational communication, health communication, media studies, and global communication.
 All the schools listed on this page are non-profit institutions that have been regionally accredited by the New England Association of Schools and Colleges (NEASC).

 Campus-Based Master’s in Communication Programs in Connecticut